The one-click Navidrome bandcamp purchase sync

 - Buy an album on Bandcamp

 - Swap over to my Bandcamp Sync Flask instance and click “Run sync”.
-It pulls every purchase into the same shared library directory that Lidarr uses.
+It pulls every purchase into

 The repo: Bandcamp Sync Flask